Lightcurves of the Karin family asteroids: Discussions

-Evidently, smaller and slower rotators have longer damping timescales of the tumbling motion.
-In Fig. \ref{fig:D-P} we drew two damping timescales of tumbling motion using diagonal lines calculated by Eq. (\ref{eqn:dumping}).
+Smaller and slower rotators have longer damping timescales of the non-principal axis rotation.
+In Fig. \ref{fig:D-P} we drew two damping timescales of non-principal axis rotation using diagonal lines calculated by Eq. (\ref{eqn:damping}).
 The upper solid blue line in Fig. \ref{fig:D-P} indicates the $(D,P)$ relation of asteroids when their damping timescale $T_{\rm d} = 5.8$ Myr, equivalent to the age of the Karin family.
-The lower dashed blue line in Fig. \ref{fig:D-P} indicates that of asteroids when their damping timescale $T_{\rm d} = 4.6$ Gyr, almost equivalent to the age of the entire solar system.
-You can see from Fig. \ref{fig:D-P} that many of the Karin members that we observed are located below the upper solid line for $T_{\rm d} = 5.8$ Myr, indicating that they can still maintain the tumbling motion, if any, since their dumping timescale $T_{\rm d}$ is possibly longer than their age, 5.8 Myr.
-Although in the present analysis we did not detect clues on the tumbling motion of the Karin family members, several family members with relatively long rotational periods such as (7719) 1997GT${}_{36}$, (43032) 1999VR${}_{26}$, or (71031) 1999XE${}_{68}$ are still candidates as tumbling asteroids.
+The lower dashed blue line in Fig. \ref{fig:D-P} indicates that of asteroids when their damping timescale $T_{\rm d} = 4.6$ Gyr, almost equivalent to the age of the solar system.
+You can see from Fig. \ref{fig:D-P} that many of the Karin members we observed are located below the upper solid line for $T_{\rm d} = 5.8$ Myr, indicating that they can still maintain the non-principal axis rotation, if there is any, since their damping timescale $T_{\rm d}$ is possibly longer than their age, 5.8 Myr.
+Although in the present analysis we did not detect clues on the non-principal axis rotation of the Karin family members, several members with relatively long rotational periods such as (7719) 1997 GT${}_{36}$, (43032) 1999 VR${}_{26}$, or (71031) 1999 XE${}_{68}$ are still candidates as tumbling asteroids.